 Jitterbit

-Jitterbit is an iPaaS solution that allows users to connect systems and build applications effortlessly.
+Jitterbit is an iPaaS solution that allows users to connect systems and build applications.
 It works well for advanced IT teams looking to work with custom systems.

-If you are looking for a low-code integration solution, Jitterbit Harmony is the answer.
-This platform allows you to automate workflows and streamline business processes across enterprise applications, legacy systems, and cloud services.
+Jitterbit Harmony is the low-code integration platform that allows you to automate workflows and streamline business processes across enterprise applications, legacy systems, and cloud services.

 Microsoft Power Automate